Datastar is an HTMX-like framework that attempts to minimize the amount of Javascript you write using a few concepts:

 One of the main interfaces is Datastar’s HTML attributes.
 These are all prefixed with data-.
 The reference lists all the available attributes.

-For the most part, these attributes’s value are arbitrary javascript with one specific additional syntax: $signalName which refers to a signal.
-Signals are global to the page and can be set via data-set or updated via data-sse.
-Signals helps Datastar dynamically rerender parts of the page if those signals change.
+For the most part, these attributes’ values are arbitrary javascript with one specific additional syntax: $signalName which refers to a signal.
+Signals are global to the page.
+Signals help Datastar dynamically rerender parts of the page if those signals change.

 Attribute values are Javascript Expressions